US antitrust chief leaving Google probe because of lobbying

 Associate Deputy Attorney General Ryan Shores will continue to oversee the tech review, the statement said.

+Attorneys general for 50 states and territories are participating in the Google investigation, taking a deep look into the company’s advertising business.
+They have asked Google for internal documents related to how it sells ads and tracks the behavior of people who use its search engine and other products.

+Google, owned by Alphabet Inc., was fined a record $2.72 billion by European regulators in 2017 for abusing its dominance of the online search market.
+In the U.S., the Federal Trade Commission made an antitrust investigation of Google but closed it in 2013 without taking action.

 Scrutiny of Big Tech has deepened and widened across the federal government, U.S. states and abroad.
-The Federal Trade Commission also is conducting a competition investigation of the four tech giants, and state attorneys general from both major political parties have opened antitrust probes of Google and Facebook.
+The FTC also is conducting a competition investigation of the four tech giants.
+In addition to their probe of Google, state attorneys general from both major political parties have opened an antitrust investigation of Facebook.

 The House Judiciary subcommittee on antitrust has been conducting a sweeping bipartisan investigation of the big tech companies and their impact on competition and consumers.